nobodyscripts/LeafBlowerScript/Readme.md

 Home: Fix an undeclared variable with boss farm/ww disabled.
 Home: Add HyacinthUseFlower to hyacinth farm, letting you pick from list of flower names or id, see UserSettingsHelp.md for list.
+Home: Added HyacinthUseSpheres setting, will use all available spheres to quickly farm selected flower type, use with flowers that make good use of the sphere time reduction.
+Home: Added HyacinthUseNextAvailableFlower, selects the next available flower type when seeds are no longer available.
+Rotates between all 16 types before stopping.

 ## TODO